clayne/firestarter/README.md

 The keyword `FS_Cooking_Capable` is present on activator states that are hot enough to cook with.

 The modified Campfire Animations script looks for te keywords `Camping_CampfireCookingShared` or `CraftingCampfire` on furniture to consider if it wants to trigger an animation.

+The formlist `FS_Smokers_List` has a list of form ids of smoke fx sources in the vanilla game that need to be disabled to prevent dead fires from emitting smoke.

 TODO: Campfire mod integrations.